a-burlakov/melinas-fingers/README.md

 - **Magic:** hotkeys for current magic list;
 - **Items:** hotkeys for items in your quick items list;
 - **Built-in:** some useful hardcoded hotkeys;
 - **DIY:** rich hotkey designer, so you can come up with almost any hotkey you want.
-You can send me your best DIY-scripts, and I'll add them to "Built-in" hotkeys with author's name.
+You can send me your best DIY-scripts, and I'll add them to "Built-in" hotkeys with author's name in future versions.
 <br/><br/>

 With Melina's Fingers help you can bind to hotkey different game actions, such as: